Gardener-gg/email-lookup-benchmark/README.md

 ## Qualitative Email Lookup API comparison

-TODO Put example json outputs for all of them
+Put example json outputs for all of them

-Hunter  : TODO
+### Hunter
+#### Pros
+#### Cons

+### Anymailfinder
+#### Pros
-Anymailfinder : has the advantage of letting your monthly allownace roll over if you do not use it and they claim to not charge you for pattern matched emails.
+- Lets monthly allowance to roll over if you do not use it.
-FindEmails (formerly known as toofr) : Uses metered billing but they still have a monthly subscription charge so it is not truely metered billing.
-Their output different from other providers in that they return to you all their guesses at possible emails with a score meaning you have to go through the json to decide which email to infact use.
-This output makes it clear that they are mostly just pattern matching but it puts extra effort on the developer to decide if an email returned is good enough.
-Also I would note that they changed their api output without preserving the old schema which broke our code in a few weeks ago,  not something I would want in production.
+- Claims to not charge for pattern matched emails
+#### Cons

+### Snov
+#### Pros
-Snov : Has a nice modern feel and is planning on growing into your single source for all email marketing needs.
-They have a credit based payment scheme and don't push you to hard into setting up reccuring payments.
+- Has a nice modern feel and is planning on growing into your single source for all email marketing needs
+- Credit based payment scheme and don't push too hard into setting up recurring payments
+#### Cons
+- Generated token expires in 1 hr so you have to refresh it everytime

+### FindEmails (formerly Toofr)
+#### Pros
+- Metered billing
+#### Cons
+- Have monthly subscription on top of metered billing.
+- Output is very different from other providers
+- Mostly pattern matched emails
+- Extra effort by developer is required to go through all emails returned and decide which email is good enough.
+- Having breaking changes in their API output without any versioning.
+Definitely not desirable if you are using automated scripts in production with FindEmails API.

+### Gardener
+#### Pros
-Gardener :  developer oriented API only service with metered billing and no monthly fee.
-New player in the market.
+- Developer oriented API only service
+- True metered billing with no monthly cap or minimum monthly charge.
+- 0 API call = $0 bill
+#### Cons